lukelu389/typstNotes/notes/MATH137/CH2_Sequence_Limits.typ

   ]

 Thinking questions:
-1. If a seuqnce consists of non-negative terms, is the limit non-negative? \
+1. If a sequence consists of non-negative terms, is the limit non-negative? \
     ANS: YES
     Suppose not, then $a_n -> L$, $a_n > 0, forall n$.
 Consider $epsilon < frac(|L|, 2)$.
 Then $(L-epsilon, L+epsilon)$ only contains negative numbers, so it can't include a tail of $a_n$, contradiction.
 2. If a sequence consists of positive terms, is the limit positive? \